 Interact with the "residents" at Lilymoore Farm.
 Photo courtesy of the farm

 Assorted animal experiences are offered at Clover Brooke Farm, making it easy to spend the day.
 The most popular is the option to go on a hike with alpacas and llamas, a mile-long trek that takes about 90 minutes to complete.
 Along the way, you’ll meet other farm animals, including barn cats, goats, and sheep, and learn about the history and care of alpacas, as well as the many roles alpacas can play, including as therapy animals.
 Visitors are also taught how to handle alpacas and llamas so that both the humans and animals are at ease.
+Pre-book all visits before heading to the farm.
 Hikers must be at least 8 years old.
 Dogs are not allowed on the farm.
-A complimentary bottled water is offered to all visitors.

 Stagecoach Trails Alpacas hosts 23 alpacas on its farm.
 Photo courtesy of Stagecoach Trails Alpacas